Redgate Flyway

 Transactions

-Flyway will not currently execute in transactions - this affects the default behavior as well as any explicit parameters that influence this (group, mixed, executeInTransaction).
+Transactions are only supported with JSON migrations, Javascript migrations are deployed using Mongosh and will not execute in transactions - this affects the default behavior as well as any explicit parameters that influence this (group, mixed, executeInTransaction).

 Callbacks